 Juana Cruz has been a part of DLS since she was a teenager.
 She worked here first as a high school intern and stayed in touch for many years, until returning as an assistant teacher in 2017.
 Juana is a perfect fit for our youngest children; her warm, steady and patient presence has helped many hesitant children through the separation process.
 Juana is also skilled at supporting emerging pretend play, an essential developmental skill and the key to a rich and social school experience.

-Leslie Cruz is in her second year at the school and is part of our long tradition of hiring teachers early in their careers and supporting their ongoing professional development.
+Leslie Cruz joined the school in 2021 and is part of our long tradition of hiring teachers early in their careers and supporting their ongoing professional development.
 Leslie is pursuing an Associates Degree in early childhood education.
 She taught in the Yellow Room 3s last year and now has moved up along with her class to the Purple Room 4s, providing a sense of continuity for the children and an opportunity for her to dive into another age group and curriculum.
 Leslie intuitively understands the importance of the school’s balance between freedom and structure, supporting creative work while also reinforcing daily routines and classroom organization.

 Ben Grill has been teaching at DLS since 2018.
 Ben has worked as an assistant teacher in both the Yellow and the Purple Rooms.
 He came to the Little School without teaching experience… and is now enrolled in an early childhood Masters program!
 It is exciting to see Ben apply what he’s learning in graduate school to his work at the Little School, truly bringing theory to life.
 Ben is skilled at observing and thinking about children, appreciating their individual strengths and needs.
 It's gratifying to know that the Little School has helped inspire a teacher who will contribute so much to the field.